RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 * Linearizability is a recency guarantee on reads and writes of a register (an individual object).
 It doesn’t group operations together into transactions, so it does not prevent problems such as write skew, unless you take additional measures such as materializing conflicts.

+The **CAP** theorem as formally defined is of very narrow scope: it only considers one consistency model (namely linearizability) and one kind of fault (network partitions,vi or nodes that are alive but disconnected from each other).
+It doesn’t say anything about network delays, dead nodes, or other trade-offs.
+Thus, although CAP has been historically influential, it has little practical value for designing systems.
+There are many more interesting impossibility results in distributed systems, and CAP has now been superseded by more precise results, so it is of mostly historical interest today.